Skip to content

 Usage

-Use this node when you need to discover or verify the tables present in a particular PostgreSQL schema before building queries or data pipelines.
-Commonly placed early in workflows to explore database structure or to validate access and schema names.
+Use this node when you need to discover or verify the tables available in a particular PostgreSQL schema before building queries or downstream logic.
+Typical workflows place this node ahead of query-building or schema-inspection steps to programmatically enumerate available tables.

 Inputs